batocera-linux/batocera.linux/batocera-Changelog.md

 To potentially improve battery consumption, you can adjust the mode the handheld operates at when running on battery.
 By default the power mode will be set to `balanced` mode when unplugged.
 Other options are `highperformance` or `powersave`
 Note: The `powersave` mode will have the biggest impact on CPU performance whilst gaming to reduce battery consumption as much as possible.

+Singe games now have it's own system.
+Move any singe related games from rom/daphne to the roms/singe directory.
+Singe games in the roms/daphne folder will no longer work.
+You can determine a Singe game by the folder containing a .singe file.
 ### Hardware
 Add support for the Pironman case with RPI4 devices.
 Add support for OrangePi Zero 3 (all variants)